postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 1. Select the workspace where you want to move the element, and then select the **Move** button.

+    > You cannot move elements from a private, team, or public workspace to a personal workspace.

     <img alt="Move collection to workspace" src="https://assets.postman.com/postman-docs/move-collection-to-selected-workspace-v9.jpg" width="400px" height="400px"/>

 ## Adding categories and summaries